Is My Pedestrian Accident Claim Worth Money?

 - What did the driver say immediately after the accident?

-- Drivers who hit other cars seldom make incriminating statements, but drivers who hit pedestrians will frequently speak to victims lying on the ground after being hit.
+- Drivers who hit other cars seldom make incriminating statements, but drivers who hit pedestrians more frequently speak to victims lying on the ground after being hit.

-- Did you say any thing to the driver after the accident?
+- Did you say anything to the driver or to anyone else at the accident scene after the accident occurred?

 - Did anyone else see the accident?

-- Do you know how to contact them?
+- Do you know how to contact them - did you get their contact information?

 - If yes, did the police arrive and take a police report?